abdirahmaan118/abdirahmaan118/README.md

 # Abdirahmaan Muhumed
 ### Junior Cybersecurity Analyst

 Welcome!
 I’m starting my journey in cybersecurity, focusing on threat analysis, vulnerability research, and ethical hacking.
-This GitHub is my space to experiment, share knowledge, and collaborate with others in the community
+This GitHub is my space to experiment, share knowledge, and collaborate with others in the community.

 ---